Khamoshiyan: Plot

-Kabir returns to apologise to Meera and writes a love poem for her; she reads it and suddenly kisses him, realising that she is in love with him.
-She reveals that she was involved in a hit and run case two years ago and to evade imprisonment, ran away to a small town in Kashmir, where she met Jaidev, a rich industrialist.
-They fell in love and got married.
+Kabir returns to apologize to Meera and writes a love poem for her.
+She reads it and suddenly kisses him, realizing that she is in love with him.
+She reveals that she was involved in a hit-and-run case two years ago and, to evade imprisonment, ran away to a small town in Kashmir, where she met Jaidev, a rich industrialist.
+They fell in love, and they got married.
 One night, she saw him performing a ritual slaughter and praying to the devil.
-Scared and shocked, she tried to run away but was caught by him; in a struggle to stop her, Jaidev fell from the balcony and was paralyzed below the waist.
-He later committed suicide and left a letter for Meera, stating that she will have to live in the house forever with his soul, and if she ever tried to run away, his lawyer was instructed to open a letter which will detail that Meera has killed him and was the culprit in the hit and run.
+Scared and shocked, she tried to run away but was caught by him.
+In a struggle to stop her, Jaidev fell from the balcony and was paralyzed below the waist.
+He later committed suicide and left a letter for Meera, stating that she would have to live in the house forever with his soul, and if she ever tried to run away, his lawyer was instructed to open a letter that would detail that Meera had killed him and was the culprit in the hit-and-run.
 Thus, she stays in the house with Jaidev's soul and deludes the world into thinking her husband is still alive.

 Kabir decides to steal the letter from the lawyer's office; however, he finds that there is no lawyer – Jaidev was bluffing.
-After this, the two plan to set Jaidev's spirit to rest.
+After this, the two plan to put Jaidev's spirit to rest.
 While they cremate his body, a painting of Jaidev smiles sadistically.
 He returns to haunt Meera and captures her in the painting.
 Kabir goes to the Tantrik for help, who, it turns out, is also a spirit.
 The Tantrik tells Kabir that the painting is a portal to the world of spirits and gives Kabir holy water.
 After a deadly struggle involving a butterfly and paintings of wolves, Kabir drinks a drop of Jaidev's blood to get Jaidev's spirit to enter his body.
 He then drinks holy water, which makes Jaidev's evil spirit perish, setting Meera free.

 Kabir is shown at a book launch for Khamoshiyan, his latest novel.
-Meera is also at the party but the two leave to spend some time alone together.
+Meera is also at the party, but the two leave to spend some time alone together.